Coming soon: disruptive Granny hackathons

 Among his recommendations: tech incubator firms should hold hackathons for grandmas so older people can build more socially useful apps than those created by the young.

 America’s most valuable workforce vs. yesterday thinking

 However, we wonder when conservative Madison Avenue will get the message.
-Its solons have enshrined traditional 18-49/25-54 demographic dogma for so that it’s difficult for them to imagine ad campaigns that target the 50+ space.
+Its solons have enshrined obsolete 18-49 demographic dogma for so long that it’s difficult for them to imagine ad campaigns targeting the 50+ space.